releasysaas/upvoted-embeddable-widget/README.md

 - `data-class-name` (optional): wrapper class, e.g. `dark`.
 - `data-height` (optional): height to apply if the target has no explicit height.
 Defaults to `800px`.
 - `data-statuses` (optional): comma-separated list of status names to include (lowercased).
 If empty or omitted, loads all statuses.
+- `data-allow-feature-request` (optional): when `true`, renders the standard request widget below the board while preserving the board layout.
+- `data-allow-feature-comment` (optional): when `true`, shows a comment form inside the feature modal.
+Fields required: name, email, comment.

 What it does: